- Food & Drink

 - News & City Info

-Remembrance Day is fast approaching.
-A day where we pay our respects and show our appreciation to the brave men and women who fought for our freedom, Remembrance Day is one many can agree is of great importance and it takes place tomorrow.
+A day where we pay our respects and show our appreciation to the brave men and women who fought for our freedom, Remembrance Day is one that we can all agree is of great importance and it takes place tomorrow.

 For those of you hoping to attend one of the many events across the valley, with the help of the Regional District of the Central Okanagan, we have compiled a list of events from Vernon to Penticton that you can take part in.